-Types of Milk Description

-Whole milk Milk with nothing added or removed.
-Fat

-content: 3.9%.

-Semi- The most popular type of milk in the UK.
-Fat

-skimmed milk content: 1.5%

-Skimmed Milk that has had most of the fat removed.

-milk Fat content: 0-0.5%

-(average 0.1%)

-1% fat milk Offered to consumers who like the taste of

-semi-skimmed, but want milk

-with a lower fat content.

-Organic milk Milkfrom cowsthathave been grazed on

-pasture that has no chemical

-fertilisers, pesticides or agrochemicals

-used on it.

-UHT milk Milkthathasbeen heat treated to give it a longe

-shelflife.Once opened it must be treated in the

-samewayas freshmilk.

-Lacto-free Milk that has had the milk sugar (lactose)

-milk removed, making it suitable for those who

-have an intolerance to lactose.
+Types of Milk Description Whole milk Milk with nothing added or removed.
+Fat content: 3.9%.
+Semi- skimmed milk The most popular type of milk in the UK.
+Fat content: 1.5% Skimmed Milk that has had most of the fat removed. milk Fat content: 0-0.5% (average 0.1%) 1% fat milk Offered to consumers who like the taste of semi-skimmed, but want milk with a lower fat content.
+Organic milk Milkfrom cowsthathave been grazed on fartilisars, pasticidas or agrochamicals used on it LIHT milk Milk that has been beat treated to give it a longer OTTIMIK shelflife Once openedit must be treated in the samewayas freshmilk.
+Lacto-free Milk that has had the milk sugar (lactose) milk removed, making it suitable for those who have an intolerance to lactose.
 Soya milk Made from the liquid of cooked soya beans.
-I

-is suitable for vegans and substitute milkfor

-Goat's milk those who are allergic to dairy food.
-Another substitute milk for people allergic to

-Goat Smith cow's milk.

-Evaporated A concentrated, sterilised milk product.
-It ha

-milk a concentration twice that of standard milk.

-Evaporated milk is heat treated and then

-evaporated under reduced pressure, at

-temperatures between 60°C and 65°C The

-evaporated milk is poured into cans, which

-are then sealed.
-At this point the cans are

-moved to a steriliser where they are held for 10 minutes.

-Condensed Concentrated in the same way as evaporated

-milk milk, but with the addition of sugar.

-Dried milk

-powder Produced by evaporating the water content of milk using heat.

-powder or mink using near.

-Almond and An alternative for vegans or people with

-coconut milk allergies
+It is suitable for vegans and substitute milkfor Goot's milk those who are allergic to dairy food.
+Goat STIIIK cow's milk Evaporated milk A concentrated, sterilised milk product.
+It has a concentration twice that of standard milk.
+Evaporated milk is heat treated and then evaporated under reduced pressure, at temperatures between 60°C and 65°C The evaporated milk is poured into cans, which are then sealed.
+At this point the cans are moved to a steriliser where they are held for 10 minutes.
+Condensed Concentrated in the same way as evaporated milk milk, but with the addition of sugar.
+Dried milk powder Produced by evaporating the water content of milk using heat.
+Almond and coconut milk An alternative for vegans or people with allergies 1/3 water